santiagobasulto/slack.py/README.md

 $ SLACK_API_TOKEN=<AUTH-TOKEN> python main.py auth_test
 ```

+Authentication in Slack is based on OAuth and might be complicated to set it up.
+To get started, you can generate a personal token from this page: [https://api.slack.com/custom-integrations/legacy-tokens](https://api.slack.com/custom-integrations/legacy-tokens)

 ### Channels

 This commands allows you to interact with Slack channels (listing, archiving or deleting them).
 All these subcommands accept filters like `--starts-with` or `--contains`.
 Deleting and Archiving allow `--dry-run` mode to simulate the behavior without making real changes. **Be aware of Slack API Rates.
 See section below**